Steamgjk/Nezha/demo.md

 **Step 2**: After the client is launched, we can see it continues to submit requests and the proxy continues to forward requests for the client.
 For every 5 seconds, the client terminal will print a log to show the stats.
 ![Step-2](figs/nezha-test-with-client/step-2.png)

-**Step 3**: While the client is submitting requests, we kill the leader (i.e. replica-0), we can see that the remaining 2 replicas rapidly complete the view change and get the new leader, which takes about ```1657418951138477-1657418950947251=191226 us=191ms```.
+**Step 3**: While the client is submitting requests, we kill the leader (i.e. replica-0), we can see that the remaining 2 replicas rapidly complete the view change and get the new leader, which takes about ```1657418951138477-1657418950947251=191226us=191ms```.
 It can complete the view change so fast, because of the optimization of periodical synchronization (which has been explained in our paper).
 Because of the periodical synchronization, the new leader replica does not need to do state transfer from scratch, it just needs to do state transfer and log merge from the last commit point.
 ![Step-3](figs/nezha-test-with-client/step-3.png)

-**Step 4**: We want to the crashed replica (i.e. replica-0) to rejoin the system.
+**Step 4**: We want the crashed replica (i.e. replica-0) to rejoin the system.
 So we set ```isRecovering``` flag as true.
 ![Step-4](figs/nezha-test-with-client/step-4.png)